codeface-io/LSPService/README.md

 # LSPService

-🚨 *This project is at an early experimental stage.*
+🚨 *This project is already in productive use but not mature enough yet to warrant versioning.*

 👩🏻‍🚀 *Contributors and pioneers welcome!*